 Mix together and let rise 1 hour.
 Roll out with flour to 1/4 inch thick.
 Use 3 inch bowl to make circles. put meat filling in each, fold over and pinch edges together.

 Share on ThriftyFunThis guide contains the following solutions.
 Have something to add?
 Please share your solution!

 This is a guide about making homemade tortillas.
 Although it may take some practice, it is possible to make both corn and flour tortillas at home.
-You may find that you like them better than store-bought brands.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 1 3/4 cups flour

 With a pastry dough blender or back of fork, blend flour, baking power, salt and shortening, until it resembles coarse meal.
 When well combined, slowly add water until soft dough forms.
 Knead for 5 minutes.